electronfriends/wemp/README.md

 - [Icons8.com](https://icons8.com) for the free [Fluency](https://icons8.com/icon/set/logs/fluency) icons that we use in our menu.

-- and all other dependencies we use to make Wemp work.
+- all other dependencies we use to make Wemp work.

 ## Contributing